hexters/CoinPayment/README.md

     *   if you want to remember your data at a later date, you can add the parameter below */
     $trx['payload'] = [
-        // your cusotm array here
+        // your custom array here
         'foo' => [
             'foo' => 'bar'
         ]